 An impairment loss is recognized if the carrying amount of an asset or its cash-generating unit exceeds its recoverable amount.
-A cash-generating unit is the smallest identifiable asset group that generates cash flows that largely are independent from other assets and groups.
-Impairment losses recognized in respect of cash-generating units are allocated first to reduce the carrying amount of any goodwill allocated to the units and then to reduce the carrying amount of the other assets in the unit (group of units) on a pro rata basis.
+A cash-generating unit is the smallest identifiable asset group that generates cash flows and which is independent from other assets and groups.
+Impairment losses recognized in respect of cash-generating units are allocated to reduce the carrying amount of any goodwill allocated to that cash generating unit (group of units) and to any other assets of the unit based on book value weight.

 The recoverable amount of an asset or cash-generating unit is the greater of its value in use and its fair value less costs to sell.
 In assessing value in use, the estimated future cash flows are discounted to their present value using a pre-tax discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.
+To determine the net use value, future cash flows are discounted using a pre-tax discount rate, reflecting the current market conditions and risks incurred by the respective asset.

 In respect of other assets, impairment losses recognized in prior periods are assessed at each reporting date for any indications that the loss has decreased or no longer exists.
 An impairment loss in other than goodwill is reversed if there has been a change in the estimates used to determine the recoverable amount.
-An impairment loss is reversed only to the extent that the asset's carrying amount does not exceed the carrying amount that would have been determined, net of depreciation or amortization, if no impairment loss had been recognized.
+An impairment loss is reversed only to the extent that the asset's carrying amount does not exceed the carrying amount that would have been determined, net of depreciation or amortization, should no impairment loss be recognized.